-The Urban Core Committee recently revealed a plan to guide future developments within Omaha’s oldest and densest neighborhoods.
+The Urban Core Committee recently revealed the Urban Core Strategic Plan to guide future developments within Omaha’s oldest and densest neighborhoods.
 The plan deserves the attention of people who want to understand how things will progress in our urban core and how we can grow sustainably for current and future generations.

 It’s no surprise that Omaha heavily supports suburban development.
 Our current master plan and zoning rules do not restrict the growth of suburban neighborhoods, and it does not strategically plan for them.
 This is left up to the interest of developers who purchase large acreages, extend sewer and electricity, build roads, and construct homes.
 These developments would not happen without residents interested in suburban lifestyles.
 But more recently, Omaha residents want more options for non-suburban lifestyles.